George Voskovec: Life and career

 He attended school in Prague and Dijon, France.
 In 1927, together with Werich, he joined the Osvobozené divadlo (Liberated Theater), which had been created two years earlier by members of the avant-garde Devětsil group, Jiří Frejka and Jindřich Honzl.
 After disagreements led Frejka to leave the group in 1927, Honzl asked Voskovec and Werich, both law students who had created a sensation with their Vest Pocket Revue that year, to join the theatre.
 When Honzl, who had directed their productions, left in 1929, Voskovec and Werich took control of the theatre and changed its name to the Liberated Theatre of Voskovec and Werich, assuming all responsibility for direction, writing, librettos, and other artistic decisions.

 The Liberated became a center for Czech clownery, a reaction to contemporary political and societal problems.
 Their performances began with the primary goal of evoking laughter through fantasy, but with the changing political situation in Germany their work became increasingly anti-fascist, which led to the closure of the Liberated Theater after the Munich Agreement in 1938.

 Both Voskovec and Werich fled to the United States in early 1939.
 For the rest of his life, Voskovec lived primarily in the United States, interrupted only by brief stays in Czechoslovakia in 1948 and in France from 1948 to 1950.
 Until the mid-1940s, Voskovec worked and wrote mostly with Jan Werich, but after Werich's return to Socialist Czechoslovakia, they met only a few more times.
 After his return to the United States in 1950, Voskovec was detained at Ellis Island for eleven months for his alleged sympathy for Communism.

 Although Voskovec lived in three countries and his maternal grandmother was French, he always maintained that "I am a born and bred Czech."
+He was also of Jewish descent.
 In 1955, he became an American citizen.

 Voskovec acted in 72 movies.
-Only the first five of these were Czech; the rest were American or British.
+Only the first five of these were Czech; the rest being American or British.
 His most famous American movie role was the polite Juror #11 in 12 Angry Men (1957), in which being a European immigrant to the US was central to his role.
 His other famous films included The Spy Who Came in from the Cold (1965) and The Boston Strangler (1968), as renowned psychic Peter Hurkos.
 His last movie was Barbarosa (1982), with Willie Nelson and Gary Busey.

 In 1975, he published the Czech spoken LP record "Relativně vzato", where he reflects on his life and world in general.
 A sleeve note for this LP was written by another notable Czech émigré, author Josef Škvorecký.
 Voskovec also appeared in the 1978 television film The Nativity and the 1980 film Somewhere in Time, starring Christopher Reeve and Jane Seymour.
 In 1981, he played Fritz Brenner in the NBC TV series Nero Wolfe with William Conrad as Wolfe.

 Voskovec starred on Broadway in 1961 along with Hal Holbrook in Do You Know the Milky Way by German playwright Karl Wittlinger.
 In 1964, he appeared in an episode of The Fugitive.